junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 Lead Verifier:

-: A Verifier which acts as a Main Verifier to receive Composite Evidence from a Composite Attester.
+: A Verifier which acts as a main Verifier to receive Composite Evidence from a Composite Attester in a Hierarchical pattern {{sec-lead-verifier}}.
 Also referred to as LV in the document.

 Component Verifier: